the journey to sustainable last mile deliveries

 The eQuad with the eTrailer combined, allows a rider to legally tow 400kg of parcel weight and 2,6 cubic meters of volume – an interesting concept when compared to the volume of a Transit Connect small van – our benchmark for this solution.

 The original concept and early testing of the e:trailer was for a cycle solution that could be converted into a walker aid.
 This has been achieved, but with modifications around speed and ease of manoeuvre.

 And so our electric assist Fernhay eWalker was born and it is far more suitable to the specific task of being on pavements.

 The width of the Fernhay eWalker is driven by the dimensions of the Cube container.
 It is a pedestrian friendly solution as it is slightly wider than someones shoulders and people can look over the top of it when it is being walked through the city.

-With the support of our partners UPS and Dublin City Council, we will test the Fernhay eWalker in a controlled environment later this year.
+With the support of our partners UPS and Dublin City Council, we launched the Fernhay eWalker in Dublin this year.